36th Annual Governor's Safety and Health Conference and Exposition

 Impact

-Since 2017, thirty-one (31) teachers received General Industry Outreach authorization and forty (40) teachers received Construction Industry Outreach authorization.
+Since 2017, thirty-five (35) teachers received General Industry Outreach authorization and forty-three (43) teachers received Construction Industry Outreach authorization.
 To date:

 How to Help

 This initiative is a very significant undertaking that has a substantial cost.
-The first and second year training cost over $164,000.
-OCTE, KSHN, and EKU-OTIEC are committed to providing as much assistance as possible but we need your help.
+OCTE, KSHN, and EKU-OTIEC are committed to providing as much assistance as possible, but we need your help.
 Your support is an opportunity to invest in tomorrow’s workforce today and make a difference in the well-being of a Kentucky high school student who will soon be entering the workforce!
 You can contribute a general sponsorship or sponsor a particular school or instructor.
 You can send your contribution by mail to:

 KSHN